Numerical Aspects of Large Deviations: Biased Markov Chain Sampling

 \subsection{Exponential Bias}

 A standard approach, and for some applications even the optimal one, is to use an \emph{exponential bias}, which for a configuration $\myvec{y}$ reads

 where ${S}(\myvec{y})$ is the score evaluated for the configuration.
 This bias appears very natural for physicists since it corresponds to the Boltzmann weight of the \emph{canonical ensemble}.
 Therefore $\Theta$ is a temperature-like parameter, short just temperature, which controls the impact of the bias.
 Note that also other biases are possible, in principle everything that works is good.
-Nevertheless, for many systems the exponential bias works very well and it is also used for analytical calculations, where one can take advantage of biases to obtain tails of distributions in a similar way\cite{touchette2009,touchette2011}.
+Nevertheless, for many systems the exponential bias works very well and it is also used for analytical calculations, where one can take advantage of biases to obtain tails of distributions in a similar way.
+For a short introduction, see Ref.\ \cite{majumdar2017}.
+Also more detailed texts, still well readable for physicists, are available \cite{touchette2009,touchette2011}.

 We consider the case that the full distribution of configurations is obtained by the original probability $P(\myvec{y})$ times the bias.
 Like any distribution, it should be normalized, leading to the probability $P_\Theta(\myvec{y})$ to obtain a configuration $\myvec{y}$ in the biased ensemble as given by